 This chapter outlines the minimum requirements for operation, maintenance, sampling, and inspection of AOSSs.
 Operation, maintenance, sampling, and inspection schedules for some AOSSs may exceed these minimum requirements, in which case the designer is responsible for determining such additional requirements based upon the proposed use, design flow, project area, loading rates, nitrogen removal, treatment level, and other factors.

-Prior to the issuance of an operation permit, the owner shall ensure that an O&M manual is submitted to the local health department for approval.
+Prior to the issuance of an operation permit, the owner shall submit an O&M manual to the local health department that complies with the minimum requirements below.

 The O&M manual shall be easily understood by any potential owner and shall include the following minimum items: